-The abundance of slowness
+The Abundance of Slowness

-Learning to value smart work over hard work requires a paradigm shift, but pays dividends.
+Learning to value smart work over hard work requires a paradigm shift, but pays dividends

-Workaholics aren’t heroes.
+“Workaholics aren’t heroes.
 They don’t save the day, they just use it up.
-The real hero is already home because she figured out a faster way to get things done. – Jason Fried & David Heinemeier Hansson, Rework
+The real hero is already home because she figured out a faster way to get things done.” – Jason Fried & David Heinemeier Hansson, Rework

 I developed vision trouble.
 Distant objects refused to snap into focus and reading became difficult.
 Stress-induced bald spots cropped up in my beard.
 My relentless schedule created tension on the home front.
 Something had to give.

 I bought a better monitor.
-I delegated more (I hired Jason around this time — poor guy didn’t know what he was in for).
+I delegated more (I hired Jason, my first full-time designer around this time — poor guy didn’t know what he was in for).
 I made a half-hearted attempt at afternoon power naps.
 My eyesight improved, but the stress and exhaustion persisted.
 These efforts were really just Band-Aids on a gaping wound.
 As soon as time opened up and things slowed down, the hours were magically filled with other things.
 My motivation for working long hours wasn’t creative exuberance.
 I was driven by a superhero complex — a burden of responsibility that we shouldn’t have shouldered.
 I had said yes so often that I’d developed a warped sense of what I was truly responsible for.
 I was driven by fear of failure and an addiction to work.

 Does this situation sound familiar?
 When a friend asks how you’re doing, is your default answer some version of “busy”?
 Do you feel a touch of pride when “complaining” about the busyness of your schedule to a friend?
 Do you dream about an easier life, but feel victimized by a slave-driving boss or company culture?
 (Here’s a hint: You’re not a victim.
-You’ve merely said yes to the wrong things).
+You’ve merely said yes to the wrong things.)
 In the U.S., we’re trained to think that successful people are busy.
 If our schedules aren’t chock-full, we’re unimportant.
 We run around like chickens with their heads cut off, as my great-grandmother used to say.
 People who take long vacations or even long lunch breaks are viewed as lazy or untrustworthy.
 We’ve all heard about the inevitable burnout that occurs when people work too much.
 But we quickly forget these cautionary tales and rationalize our habits, because we’re afraid of what our lives will look like if we slow down and pay attention.
 Deep down, many of us wonder if we’re wasting our time on things of little consequence.
 So we keep skittering along the surface at a feverish pace, avoiding the mirror of introspection.

-Our frantic days are really just a hedge against emptiness. – Tim Kreider, NYTimes.com
+Our frantic days are really just a hedge against emptiness.

 At Metagramme, the problem wasn’t cruel or unreasonable clients.
-They were actually kind and generous, for the most part.
+They were actually kind and generous for the most part.
 I had no one to blame but myself.
 It was time to man up in a major way.
 One of the glaring issues I faced was a total lack of boundaries.
 No phone call was too late to answer, no email too early.
 My lack of boundaries came from fear.
 Fear of what would happen if I said no more often.
 Fear of missing deadlines or disappointing customers.
 I was also afraid of allowing quiet reflection and creative diversions into the work day.
 I was punching the clock like any hourly employee.
 The story I told myself was that slowness and emptiness were the same thing.
-I couldn’t have been more wrong.
+I could not have been more wrong.
 I’ve found recently that when the time is used well, slowness can actually be one of the most profound sources of abundance.

 I don’t know about you, but I don’t want to settle for anything less than a life’s calling.
 And I’m sick and tired of seeing beloved clients, colleagues and friends settle for less.

-By accepting the status quo of long hours and trying to play the hero, I compartmentalized our studio’s creativity into the box of client work.
+By accepting the status quo of long hours and trying to play the hero, I compartmentalized my studio’s creativity into the box of client work.
 I didn’t think of running a business as a creative endeavor.
 It didn’t occur to me how vital it was to carve out time for rest, play and personal creative pursuits.
 I was running a sweatshop, but I wasn’t really in charge.
 My fear ruled the roost.
 It wasn’t long before our work started to suffer.
 Design solutions began to look and feel the same.

 By early 2012 I’d had enough.
 I was dreading coming to work each day in the business I’d created.
 There’s something really screwed up about that.
 So with the help of business coach and mentor Peleg Top, I started to make some drastic changes.